ftow/bpf-perf-study/README.md

 # bpf-perf-study
 Study notes of Brendan Gregg's book, BPF Performance Tools.

-# I created the following tools as the exercises of the study
+# The following tools are created as the exercises of the study
-exitsnoop.bt - bpftrace based.
+1. exitsnoop.bt - bpftrace based.

-runqslower.bt - PID 0 excluded.
+2. runqslower.bt - PID 0 excluded.